Emskiq/dotnvim/README.md

 ### Prerequisites

-- Neovim version > 0.9.0
+- Neovim version > 0.9.0<br>
   (version of the initial commit is 0.10.0-devXXXX)

 ### Installation
-0. Remove/backup any existing Neovim configurations
+0. Remove/backup any existing Neovim configurations, that are located in:

     `~/.config/nvim`